JulianDroske/FourierSeriesVisualization/README.md

 for Node.js [mainline], at nodejs/

-Since binary files are not allowed to upload, these files are ignored (ffmpeg&lua&jsshell&nodejs binaries)
+Binary files are not allowed to upload, so these files are ignored (ffmpeg&lua&jsshell&nodejs binaries)
 ***
-jump into these folders for more details
+Enter these folders for more details
 ***
-# Format of the output when run js only:
+# Format of the output while running js only:
 [frame1][frame2][frame3]...

 each frame has a header of BMP.

-so if you save a frame to file, that file is a BMP image.
+If you dump one frame to a file, that will be a BMP image.